febryandana/gitlab-tg-notify/README.md

 ## Non-goals and future work

-Out of scope for this version (see PRD §3, §17):
+Out of scope or future plan for this version:

-- Merge request, pipeline, and wiki events.
+- Repository push, Merge request, pipeline, and wiki events.
 - Any Telegram → GitLab action — this is a strictly one-way flow.
 - Automatic Telegram topic creation (topics must be created manually and mapped in `config.yaml`).